katsmith133/glwagner.github.io/_pages/projects.md

 ---
-title: Research topics I've pondered (a work in progress)
+title: The ideas the keep me up at night (in progress)
 header:
   image: /assets/images/office.jpg
 permalink: /projects/